dataronio/juvix/doc/STYLEGUIDE.md

 Desugaring
 ```

-We should avoid prefixes in module names as much as possible, this is what sub
+We should avoid prefixes in module names as much as possible, this is what
-directories are for, i.e. `Frontend.Contextualize` instead of
+sub-directories are for, i.e. `Frontend.Contextualize` instead of
 `FrontendContextualize`.

 Directory names should start with a small letter, unless they match with a